About brain cancer

 Cancers that start in the brain usually do not spread outside of the nervous system.
 However, many other types of cancer (such as lung cancer and breast cancer) frequently spread to the brain.
 This is called metastasis.
 The data on this website show only those cases of cancer that began in the brain and other parts of the nervous system.
 Cases of cancer that began in other parts of the body and spread to the brain (metastases) are not included here.
 Unless otherwise noted, benign brain tumors are also not included.

 Each year, more than 700 men and about 600 women in New York State are diagnosed with cancer of the brain and nervous system.
-More than 400 men and over 300 women die from this disease each year in New York State.
+More than 400 men and almost 400 women die from this disease each year in New York State.

 Who gets brain cancer?